 - Write down a way that technology is used with or affects the area or thing you talked about before in Getting Started.
 If working with a group, you can discuss this.

 - Next, we're going to brainstorm.
 Write down or discuss with others a way that technology might be improved to make it better, faster, and/or easier to use, or a creative new technology that might help solve some problem within that area.

 Welcome Students to the Course

 Take this opportunity to explain the importance of bringing individual interests and perspectives to this course.
-Students are not only encouraged to find areas of personal interest in this course, it is actually mandated as part of the Performance Tasks.
 From day one, students should be thinking about how to apply the principles they learn to their own lives, and hopefully they will be excited to do so.
 Consider some of the following remarks to contextualize this activity and build excitement about the rest of the year.